ShaneHower/ML_Video_Game_Data/README.md

 UPDATE video_game
 SET name = SUBSTRING_INDEX(name,'(', 1);
 ```
 I needed two data sets.
-The first data set assigned a number value for each genre.
+The first data set gave a binary value to each row which indicated if a game was an RPG (1) or not (0).
 This would be my y value, the value which will be the target array.
 The second set was a set of selected features.
 If these features were strings they were then converted into numerical ID's.
 Columns were added to experiment with new features such as assigning a binary value to titles with names like "Quest", "Fantasy", or "Dragon".
 This feature would suggest that such a title would be an RPG.

 ## Feature Selection
 I used a Random Forest Classifier to determine the Gini Importance of each feature and then tested the prediction accuracy of the most important features.
 The highest scored features were 'JP_Sales' and 'publisher_ID'.